MarcPerezdeTudela/ulyses.technical.test/README.md

 - If there’s something you’re not sure how to do, don’t worry — just give it your best effort.
 - We will carefully review your code and provide feedback as soon as possible.

+---

+### Final Solution

+This is the final solution to the exercise.
+It includes all the required features and functionalities as specified in the instructions.
+I just want to add some information:
+- The default user to test the application is:
+  - **Username:** `user`
+  - **Password:** `password`
+- You will notice that you get long response times when you try to access the `/api/brands` GET endpoints.
+This is because the cache is not yet populated.
+Once you access the endpoint, the cache will be populated, and subsequent requests will be much faster.
+I added some delay intentionally to simulate a slow response time for the first request.
+- I added some more sample data to the database to test the best-selling vehicles feature.